Bylaws of The Association of Canadian Jewish Studies / Association d’études juives canadiennes

 c) academic and community institutions.

-Fees for the various categories of membership shall be set by the Executive on the recommendation of the Membership Committee.
-The Executive may also designate other categories of membership in consultation with the Membership Committee.
+Fees for the various categories of membership shall be set by the association.
 Any member may resign by giving written notice to the Association by supplying such notice to the secretary of the association.
-Any member whose fees have remained unpaid for two successive years may be suspended from membership in the association.
+Any member whose fees have remained unpaid for one year may be suspended from membership in the association.

 4.5A.
 GENERAL ASSEMBLY